influxdata/telegraf/plugins/inputs/x509_cert/README.md

 This plugin provides information about [X.509][x509] certificates accessible e.g. via local file, tcp, udp, https or smtp protocols.
+This plugin provides information about X509 certificate accessible via local file, tcp, udp, https or smtp protocol.
+Furthermore, this plugin allows do get certificates from the Windows Certificate Store on Windows.

 > [!NOTE]
 > When using a UDP address as a certificate source, the server must support